trinsic-id/v2-sdk/docs/index.md

   - toc
 ---
 # Introduction
+!!!
+Note "Get Started in 15 Minutes"
+    Want to get started using digital credentials quickly?
+Try our [tutorial](walkthroughs/vaccination) to get a conceptual walkthrough of a common use case.

 ## Issue and verify universally-accepted digital credentials.
 Trinsic is the proof of anything platform.
 We make it easy for people and organizations to prove things about themselves with technology instead of paper documents.
 Our software is based on Decentralized Identifiers (DIDs) and Verifiable Credentials (VCs), a new digital identity standard.